keu/docs/astro/astro-support.md

 Examples:

 - There is a bug in the Software UI.
-- You need to [modify a cluster setting](modify-cluster.md) that affects your cluster's performance but isn't required to run task, such as changing the size of your cluster's database or adding a new VPC peering connection.
+- You need to [modify a Hybrid cluster setting](manage-hybrid-clusters.md) that affects your cluster's performance but isn't required to run task, such as changing the size of your cluster's database or adding a new VPC peering connection.
 - Astro CLI usage is impaired (for example, there are incompatibility errors between installed packages).
 - There is an Airflow issue that has a code-based solution.
 - You received a log alert on Astronomer.